XenonMolecule/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, I'm Michael Ryan and I'm a Master's student studying Artificial Intelligence at Stanford.
-This Fall I'm a Course Assistant for [CS221: Artificial Intelligence Principles and Techniques](https://stanford-cs221.github.io/autumn2023/).
+I'm fortunate to be doing NLP research as a member of Dr. Diyi Yang's [SALT Lab](https://cs.stanford.edu/~diyiy/group.html)!
+This Winter I am a Course Assistant for [CS124: From Languages to Information](https://web.stanford.edu/class/cs124/) with Dr. Dan Jurafsky.

-My research interests include multilingual NLP and fairness in large language models.
-I am also excited about retrieval augmentation for more trustworthy text generation.
-My most recent work is on multilingual text simplification and multilingual readability as well as multicultural fairness.
+My research interests include LLM personalization for various cultures, languages, and individuals.
+Right now I am looking at some of the effects of preference tuning on LLMs.
+I am also exploring prompt optimization strategies via [DSPy](https://github.com/stanfordnlp/dspy/tree/main).
 Previously I was an undergraduate researcher in Dr. Wei Xu's [NLP X Lab](https://cocoxu.github.io/#advise) at Georgia Tech.

-Have a quick look at my [resume](/uploads/resume.pdf)!
+Have a look at my [CV](/uploads/cv.pdf), or if you're in a hurry, check out my [resume](/uploads/resume.pdf)!